 Second, bacon provides the oil to cook the beans.
 And all the delicious flavor that goes with it.
 It’s the perfect combination, really.

 Actually, make extra bacon when you make ANY recipes that call for bacon because you kids will wander in and swipe some off the counter where it’s cooling off.

 And then you’ll shoo them out.
 And then they’ll come back with their sneaky fingers.

 Kids, man.
 Just cook the entire package, mmmkay?

-By the way, this would be a great Thanksgiving side dish because once you get the bacon cooked (which you can do ahead of time) and it takes just a few minutes to fry up the green beans.
-We’re talking about pan-frying here and not bubbling away in two inches of grease.
+By the way, my Bacon Fried Green Beans would be a great Thanksgiving side dish because once you get the bacon cooked (which you can do ahead of time), it takes just a few minutes to fry up the green beans!

 - 6-7 slices thick-cut, nitrate-free bacon

 - 1 pound fresh green beans, trimmed and halved

 - Slice the bacon into 1/2-inch pieces.
 Cook in a large skillet over medium heat until the bacon reaches your desired crispness.
 Remove the bacon with a slotted spoon and set aside.